 A student who has dropped/withdrawn from all Summer session courses in accordance with posted deadlines will be considered as having withdrawn from the term.
 Term withdrawal processing will be completed by the Office of the Registrar at the conclusion of the Summer term.

-If you are enrolled in courses as of the first day of the term and elect to drop/withdraw from all of your courses for the term, you are withdrawing from the university for the term.
+If you are enrolled in courses as of the first day of the term and elect to drop/withdraw from all of your courses for the term, you are withdrawing from the term.
 The withdrawal is only effective for the term in which you drop/withdraw your courses.
 If you are enrolled in a future term and do not wish to be, you must cancel your registration for that term or you will remain enrolled in, and responsible for, your enrolled courses.

-Your transcript will reflect your withdrawal from the university in the form of a comment that indicates that you withdrew for the term and the effective date of the withdrawal.
+Your transcript will reflect your withdrawal from the term in the form of a comment that indicates that you withdrew from the term and the effective date of the withdrawal.
 If the withdrawal is completed during the withdrawal period (weeks 3 to 10), all currently enrolled courses will be assigned a W grade indicating you withdrew from the courses after the drop period.
 The W grade indicates the course was not completed, no credits were earned, and it is not used in the computation of the grade-point average.

 Withdrawing from the current term does not affect your ability to enroll in future terms.
 Provided that you meet the enrollment eligibility requirements for continuing students you may enroll in courses online in accordance with established registration procedures.

 The Oregon State University Faculty Senate voted in Spring 2016 to make Academic Regulation 13 changes effective Fall 2016.
 The purpose of this change is to support students towards degree progression.

 Students who use all four withdrawals from term will receive a notice from the Office of the Registrar informing them that they have exhausted their withdrawals from term and any future withdrawal from term will require an Academic Requirements Committee petition.